Brian Bowman: Professional career

 Bowman broke new ground in the American understanding of the euphonium and has been called "The most famous euphonium soloist in the world today".
 He became known for a "warm, velvet tone" and promoted a style of playing described as "traditional vibrato... balanced by... clean and impressive technique, from-the-heart expressiveness, and a sense of calm assurance".
 He advanced this new image of the instrument through his performances of new literature, premiering 4 of the 7 such works commissioned by the former Tubists Universal Brotherhood Association (TUBA) now known as the International Tuba Euphonium Association.
 He served as its president, and was the first euphonium player to do so.

 Bowman has been involved in the evolution of the instrument.
-He has served as a consultant for the design of euphonium mouthpieces to the Swiss-based Willson Musical Instrument Company, whose products are distributed in North America by Getzen.
+He has served as a consultant for the design of euphonium mouthpieces to the Swiss-based Willson Musical Instrument Company, whose products are distributed in North America by Eastman Music Company.
 He has been instrumental in DEG Music Products, which released a line of mouthpieces bearing Bowman's name.